 This post may contain affiliate links.
 See my disclosure policy.

-This sugar free bbq sauce is sweet, tangy, and takes minutes to make!
-Using just a handful of ingredients, this keto and low carb sauce makes a fabulous condiment!
+My sugar free BBQ sauce is sweet, tangy, and takes minutes to make.
+Using just a handful of ingredients, this keto sauce tastes like the real thing.

-With the same savory, sweet, and tangy flavor as traditional BBQ sauce, this sugar-free version is equally as satisfying, just without the guilt.
+With the same savory, sweet, and tangy flavor as traditional BBQ sauce, my sugar-free version is equally satisfying without guilt.
+It also skips unnecessary additives or flavor enhancers.
+My family did a side-by-side taste test with the most popular bottled BBQ sauce, and this one tasted better, too!

 Table of Contents

 - Tomato paste.
-A concentrated version of tomato sauce or passata.
-It is much thicker and has a more intense flavor.
+A concentrated version of tomato sauce.
 Only a small amount will be used and thinned out with water.

 - Apple cider vinegar.
-Unlike my sugar free ketchup recipe, we will use strictly apple cider vinegar here.
 The subtle apple flavor is perfect for the barbecue flavor.

 - Brown sugar substitute.
-This special sugar has such a distinct flavor that is synonymous with any good bbq sauce.
-If you don’t have any of this, use a powdered sugar substitute.
+This special sugar has a distinct flavor synonymous with any good BBQ sauce.
+Use a powdered sugar substitute if you don’t have any of this.

 - Garlic and onion powder.
 Adds extra flavor.